Safe brake management in system automation is a complex and important topic. If it is neglected, harm can come to people and the machine!

 The complete package of SD6 with SE6 is both technically and economically attractive to mechanical engineers, especially when combined with a synchronous servo geared motor featuring a ServoStop holding brake.

-Because the brake is integrated between the gear unit and the motor, there is no need for an additional adapter.
+Because the brake is integrated between the gearbox and the motor, there is no need for an additional adapter.
 This makes the geared motor extremely compact.
-The modular ServoStop design offers four sizes, each with up to four braking torques for STOBER servo and right-angle gear units.
+The modular ServoStop design offers four sizes, each with up to four braking torques for STOBER servo and right-angle gearboxes.

 ServoStop can also be attached to all common synchronous servo motors and is also ideal for robotic applications on the seventh or eighth axis!
 Even if a robot has to exert strong forces on a workpiece, it remains securely and firmly in position thanks to ServoStop.